 Credit scores affect your life in many important ways.
 First, anytime you apply for a mortgage, car loan, credit card, or financing of any kind your credit score will be looked at to determine whether you are approved or denied for your financing application.
 If you are approved, your credit scores are looked at again to determine what kind of interest rate and terms you will receive.
-Credit scores are the #1 factor considered when you apply for a loan.
+Credit scores are often the #1 factor considered when you apply for a loan.

-Since credit scores are the first key to loan approval, let’s talk a little about where these credit scores come from and how they are calculated.
+Since credit scores are generally the first key to loan approval, let’s talk a little about where these credit scores come from and how they are calculated.
 There are 3 major credit bureaus in the United States: Equifax, Trans Union, and Experian.
 Typically, each credit bureau will give you a different score.

 There is more than one type of credit score available as well.
-If you check your credit scores online you will likely be viewing some type of consumer credit score.
-However, the type of credit score most commonly used by lenders is the FICO credit score.
-The following chart shows the basic makeup of your FICO credit scores:
+In fact, there are hundreds.
+If you check your credit scores online you will likely be viewing some type of "consumer" credit score.
+However, the type of credit score brand most commonly used by lenders is the FICO credit score.

-If you have a history of making late payments on bills then his/her credit score will be lower.
-It may sound crazy, but current late payments can even potentially lower a person’s credit scores more than any other factor including bankruptcy, foreclosure, or repossession (especially if the late payment is severe, recent, and if the account is currently past due).
+If you have a history of making late payments on bills then your credit score will almost certainly be lower.
+It may sound crazy, but current late payments can even potentially lower your credit scores more than any other factor including bankruptcy, foreclosure, or repossession (especially if the late payment is severe, recent, and if the account is currently past due).
 One late payment could even potentially drop someone’s credit score 30-100 points, though the impact which any late payment will have upon a person's credit scores will be different from credit report to credit report.

 For example, if you have a credit card with a $500 limit and you owe $500 on the card then your account is being 100% utilized and, as a result, your credit scores would be negatively impacted.
-However, keep that same credit card paid off and your credit scores will almost certainly receive a boost.
-High credit card balances can significantly lower your credit scores, even if you pay every single monthly payment on time!
+However, keep that same credit card account paid off and your credit scores will almost certainly receive a boost.
+High credit card balances can significantly lower your credit scores, even if you pay every single monthly payment on time.

 The older the accounts appearing on your credit reports, the better.
-Opening a new account can potentially lower your credit score even if you have never missed a payment on the account – so proceed with caution when applying for new credit.
+Opening a new account can potentially lower your credit scores even if you have never missed a payment on the account – so proceed with caution when applying for new credit.
 You do not have to be afraid to open new credit; however, you should probably develop the habit of only opening new credit when it is really needed.

 Hard inquiries have the potential to impact your credit scores negatively.
 However, a “soft inquiry” of your credit reports (that is an individual requesting a copy of his/her own personal credit report to review the file) does not hurt your credit score at all.
 If you have not reviewed your credit report in a while, you are entitled to a free copy every year from www.annualcreditreport.com.
 You can also check your scores at www.GreatCredit101.com.
-Checking your report at least once a year for errors is highly recommended.
+Checking your report several times a year for errors is highly recommended.